itzKiwiSky/LoveConsole/README.md

     -- create a new console at x: 90, y: 90 console:init()

-    console:registerCommand("myCoolCommandName", "This is the help message, it will appear with help command", 0, function() console:trace("This is my cool command", 0)
+    console:registerCommand("myCoolCommandName", "This is the help message, it will appear with help command" function() console:trace("This is my cool command")
     end)
 end
 ```